Layers of Time

 For over a century, Louth Island served as a pastoral sheep station.
 Like much of Australia, the land was cleared to support agriculture.
 While this era was vital for the local economy, it altered the native vegetation and landscape significantly.

-Remnants of the old shearing sheds and homesteads still stand today, preserved as a nod to the island's industrious past and the resilience of those who worked this isolated land.
+Remnants of old shearing sheds and homesteads still stand today, offering a tangible reminder of the island’s agricultural past and the changing relationship between people and this remote environment.

 Custodianship Today

-We view our ownership of Louth Island not as a conquest, but as a responsibility.
-We have moved from exploitation to regeneration.
+We view our stewardship of Louth Island not as possession, but as responsibility.
+A long-term commitment to regeneration and care.

 01.